Syed Rahim Moshiri: Islamic Azad University

 Syed Rahim Moshiri was the director of the professional department of Islamic Azad University, Moshiri was responsible for overseeing the geography department.

 Other activities

 He was a member of the committee on planning of geography at the headquarters of the Cultural Revolution.
 He served as actuary of the seventh congress of Iranian Geographic.
-He was Director of the masters program of geography at Tabarestan University in Chalus.
+He was the Director of the masters program of geography at Tabarestan University in Chalus.

-He supervised more than 30 Ph.D. theses at Tehran University Islamic Azad University and more than 200 masters' theses in various universities.
+He supervised more than 30 PhD theses at Tehran University Islamic Azad University and more than 200 masters' theses in various universities.
 He worked as an associate member of the Academy of Sciences of the Islamic Republic of Iran since 1970 and was director of the Academy of Geography.
 He died at the age of 85 in 2014.

 Publications

 Moshiri has authored or supported books, articles, and lectures.